What is a good average credit score for my age in the UK?

 What’s the average credit score by age UK?

-Not all of the CRAs release their average credit score for different age groups.
+Not all of the CRAs release the average credit score for different age groups.
 To break it down, let’s look at data from Experian.
 We’ll also list the rating category so you can compare across different CRAs.
 People under the age of 18 do not have a credit score.

 Average credit score by age

 Credit scores seem to be lower on average for people between the ages of 21 and 45.
-This is when you are more likely to have a greater need for credit with mortgages and loans.
-And if you happen to have children, the financial pressures of having dependents may also put more strain on your credit score during this time.
+This is when you are more likely to have a greater need for borrowing with mortgages and loans.
+And if you happen to have children, the financial pressures of having dependents may also put more strain on your score during this time.

 Average credit scores have actually improved since the lockdowns in 2020.
 This is most likely because of payment freezes and repayment holidays, as well as a general shift in how people spent and saved during the uncertainties.